-Henry and Christine are an elderly married couple living in the North-Eastern United States.
+Henry and Christine are an elderly couple living in the North-Eastern United States.
 Devoted to one another for many decades, they were devastated when Christine received a diagnosis of Parkinson’s disease in 2003.
 They tried many different methods to treat her condition, including deep brain stimulation, but sadly her condition was progressive and worsened.

 By this time Christine’s condition had worsened.
-She has very little trunk control and limited mobility, so she needed a lift to get in and out of a large recliner chair in the living room.
+She had very little trunk control and limited mobility, so she needed a lift to get in and out of a large recliner chair in the living room.
 In the recliner, Christine could not sit up straight; she would slouch and fall to the side.
 She began to develop osteoporosis in both of her shoulders and would experience so much pain that she couldn’t sit out for long.

 The couple’s daughter Brigid, a registered Physical Therapist, tried padding her mother’s chair with pillows to keep her upright and comfortable, but worried that this was not a safe or comfortable seating option for her mother.

 That’s when Henry started looking online for a chair for his wife.
 He found Seating Matters on the internet and called the American office.
 He spoke with Seating Specialist Danny, who, based on Christine’s seating needs, suggested a chair for her comfort and postural support: the Sorrento.

 Henry was at first a little taken aback by the price and decided to look around first.

 “I had already decided to buy a lift for the stairs, so I took a look at some similar products first”, he tells us.
 “It was clear that nothing else came anywhere close to what you could give Christine.”